-Xbox Game Pass, also known as Xbox Cloud Gaming or xCloud, just recently came to iOS in the form of an invitation-only beta.
-It's been available on Android for a while now, so we're very happy to see it come to Apple devices.
+Xbox Game Pass, also known as Xbox Cloud Gaming or xCloud, has been on Android for a while now, but it's more recently come to iOS in the form of a beta that's open to everyone.

-With this game streaming service, iOS users will be able to start or continue playing Xbox games without needing a console or computer.
+With this game streaming service, iOS users can start or continue playing Xbox games without needing a console or computer.
 Players can even stop playing a certain game on their console or computer and then continue playing on their iPhones and vice versa.
 Here's everything you need to know about it.

-What is Xbox Game Pass? (xCloud) on iOS?
+What is Xbox Cloud Gaming (xCloud) on iOS?

 Xbox Game Pass Ultimate is a game streaming service package that includes Xbox Game Pass, which gives you access to a big library of Xbox and PC titles, and Xbox Live Gold.
 More importantly, it gives you access to Xbox Cloud Gaming, which allows you to start playing certain Xbox games on other devices, like your iPhone or iPad.
 The best part about it is that it lets you continue a game you were playing on your Xbox from your iOS device and vice versa.
-You don't need an Xbox in order to use this service.
-It's currently available in 22 countries.
+You don't need an Xbox to use this service.
+You need a Microsoft account and an Xbox Game Pass subscription.

-How much does Xbox Game Pass (xCloud) on iOS cost?
+How much does Xbox Cloud Gaming (xCloud) on iOS cost?

 Since Xbox Game Pass (xCloud) on iOS is still in beta, we can't directly confirm it'll cost the same as it does right now, but we can assume it will.

-When will Xbox Game Pass (xCloud) fully launch on iOS?
+When will Xbox Cloud Gaming (xCloud) fully launch on iOS?

-Xbox Game Pass (xCloud) on iOS What are the requirements?
+Xbox Cloud Gaming (xCloud) on iOS What are the requirements?

 All iOS devices (iPhone, iPad, and iPod Touch) that want to use Xbox Game Pass (xCloud) will need to have iOS 12.0 or later.
 The app takes up 98.2 MB, so make sure you have enough room on your device before downloading.

-Xbox Game Pass (xCloud) on iOS What app do I need?
+Xbox Cloud Gaming (xCloud) on iOS What app do I need?

-You'll need to download the Xbox Game Pass app from the App Store in order to use it.
-Downloading the app is free, however, you'll need to pay a subscription in order to actually access any of the games.
+Accessing the app is free.
+However, you'll need to pay a subscription to actually access any of the games.

-Xbox Game Pass (xCloud) on iOS What games are available?
+Xbox Cloud Gaming (xCloud) on iOS What games are available?

-Xbox Game Pass (xCloud) on iOS Do I need a controller?
+Xbox Cloud Gaming (xCloud) on iOS Do I need a controller?

 There are also iPhone controllers that basically turn your iPhone into a Switch with convenient buttons and joysticks on either side of the screen.
-My favorite is the Razer Kishi, which fits a wide range of phones, can easily be uninstalled, and feels great in my hands.
+My favorite is the Razer Kishi, which fits a wide range of phones, can easily be uninstalled, and feels great in hand.